Skip to content

 dense_config dict

-Keyword arguments for salt.models.Dense, the dense network producing the task outputs.
+Keyword arguments for :class:salt.models.Dense, the head producing the task outputs.

 required